LauraRozier/PlayerAdministration/README.md

   "Ban Reason Message Text": "Administrative decision", "Protection Active Text": "Unable to perform this action, protection is enabled for this user", "Dead Player Error Text": "Unable to perform this action, the target player is dead",

+  "Kick Broadcast Message Format": "Player {0} has been kicked: {1}", "Ban Broadcast Message Format": "Player {0} has been banned: {1}",

   "Never Label Text": "Never",
   "Banned Label Text": " (Banned)",